extracell/pitch-snap/README.md

 - on windows the folder is normally c:\program files\common files\vst3
 - on mac the folder is normally library/audio/plug-ins/vst3

-if you're on mac, you will have to do some additional work to get the plugin running. you can find instructions and a video [here](https://github.com/pierreguillot/Camomile/wiki/How-to-generate-plugins#manual-all-operating-system).

 ## changing source files

 the architecture of this plugin allows users to edit source files on the fly and apply changes to the plugin simply by reloading it. the camomile wiki and pure data manual are good starting points if you're looking to make changes or even make your own pure data plugins.